PedroMiguelTorresCarneiro/MDRS/MINI_PROJECT1/TASK1/task1.md

 1. **For $ b = 10^{-6} $**:
    - The theoretical packet loss due to bit errors is **2.29%**, which is higher than the simulated packet losses for all values of **λ** except **λ = 1900 pps** (simulated loss of **2.21 ± 0.04%**).
    - The reason for this is that in the simulation, packet loss is not solely due to bit errors; queue overflow plays a significant role, especially at higher traffic loads.
 As the arrival rate increases, the queue fills up more frequently, causing more packet drops due to overflow.
-Thus, at lower **λ**, bit errors have a minimal effect compared to queue overflows.
+Thus, at lower **λ**, bit errors have a minimal effect compared to queu∞e overflows.
    - As **λ** increases, the simulated packet loss approaches the theoretical value, indicating that both bit errors and queue overflow contribute significantly at higher traffic loads.

 2. **For $ b = 10^{-4} $**: